|

 Requirements

-required to enter Dominican Republic with a VALID PASSPORT
+nationalities are required to enter Dominican Republic

-(minimum 6 months validity).
+with a VALID PASSPORT (minimum 6 months validity).

 To